-- Communication Studies &220 (5 cr.) - Select two additional courses from the AA-DTA degree Humanities Distribution list.
+- CMST& 220 Public Speaking (5) - Select two additional courses from the AA-DTA degree Humanities Distribution list.
 No more than 10 cr/ in one discipline; no more than 5 cr. in World Languages or performance/skills studio classes.

 D. Electives (10 cr.)